Are Maine Coon Cats Naughty?

 3. Lack Of Space

+Maine Coons are big cats.
+At least by house cat standards.
 If they do not have adequate space to roam around inside your (their) home they are going to become frustrated and bored.

-This can lead to behaviors like scratching furniture and them becoming territorial.
+This can lead to behaviors like scratching furniture and becoming territorial.
 Here’s what to do if this happens.

 When there is not enough space to go around, your Maine Coon will (sometimes aggressively) try to claim some of what space is available for themself.

-If you are living in a studio, or even a one-bedroom apartment you likely don’t have enough room.
+Maine Coons need a large apartment or small house at the minimum.
+If you live in a studio, or even a one-bedroom apartment you likely don’t have enough room.

 Make sure you read this guide to determine whether a Maine Coon cat can realistically live in an apartment.